saiahlee/sstevens2.github.io/_posts/2017-11-14-communitybuild_combee.md

 ### Pick a good name

-When I first started [ComBEE](combee) we were called Molecular Microbial, Ecology, and Evolution for short MoMIEE, pronounced like 'Mommy' (to be like [Mothur](mothur)).
+When I first started [ComBEE](combee) we were called Molecular Microbial Ecology, and Evolution for short MoMIEE, pronounced like 'Mommy' (to be like [Mothur](mothur)).
 About 6-9 months later, I advised a labmate that MoMIEE would be a good resource for him to learn some coding.
 He replied with something like, "But I'm not a woman scientist with a child."
 So turns out the name was misleading.